Irosfouggari/RM-THESIS---The-UA-Graph/README.md

 - Additionally, we design the UA-data model, a flexible and interoperable data model.
 The proposed model is domain-independent and consists of classes, instances and relationships between them.
 Moreover, the model allows class hierarchies and inheritance.
 - Finally, we implement the UA-data model in Neo4j, which is a graph DBMS and finally produce the UA-Graph a scientific and hierarchical KG.
 In addition, we present a methodology that allows querying this graph top-down.

-In order to evaluate both our methodology and the produced KG, we used the COVID-19 Open Research Dataset (CORD-19).
->

 # Production
 The production of the UA-Graph is based on the design of a flexible data model and then on the KG implementation.
 There are four aspects related to the UA-Graph production process.